East Fairfield Township, Crawford County, Pennsylvania

 East Fairfield Township is a township in Crawford County, Pennsylvania, United States.
 It was formed from Fairfield Township in 1869.
-The population was 837 at the 2020 census.
+The population was 836 at the 2020 census.

+It was named in honor of William Crawford (soldier) who was a defender of the white settlers from the attacks if Indians.

 Geography

 The township is in southern Crawford County, bordered to the southwest by French Creek, a tributary of the Allegheny River.
 Unincorporated communities in the township include Shaws Corners in the west and Pettis Corners near the northern border.
 The southeastern edge of the township borders the borough of Cochranton.

 According to the United States Census Bureau, the township has a total area of 33.2 km2, all land.